xshlee/learngit/readme.txt

 ##$$$$$
 new add.
 Creating a new branch is quick & simple.
-Creating a new branch is quick & simple.new
+Creating a new branch is quick & simple.new add.